coconauts/coconauts.github.io/source/_posts/2017-05-01-infinify-an-infinite-discovery-mode-for-spotify.markdown

 need popping into a player?
 It's the digital age!
 I just want to open Spotify and be presented with a continuous stream of non-stop music, wihout having the choose an album, or a genre, or a playlist.
+They even require my constant feedback when in radio mode!
+(don't even get me started on the Spotify radio, _yuck_).
 I just want a big "play" button and let Spotify use a teeny bit of machine intelligence to feed me stuff that it thinks I might like.
 Considering the app is sitting on top of a pile of data from me